pivotal/docs-tap/app-sso/app-operators/tutorials/securing-first-workload.hbs.md

 The security configuration for the above is located at `com.vmware.tanzu.apps.sso.sampleworkload.config.WebSecurityConfig`.

-> **Note** For more information about how apps are configured with Spring Security OAuth2 Client library, see [Spring Boot and OAuth2 documentation](https://spring.io/guides/tutorials/spring-boot-oauth2/).
+For more information about how apps are configured with Spring Security OAuth2 Client library, see [Spring Boot and OAuth2 documentation](https://spring.io/guides/tutorials/spring-boot-oauth2/).

 By default, there is no application properties file in our sample application and this is by design: even the simplest application can be deployed with AppSSO, you can even go to [start.spring.io](https://start.spring.io) and download a